opnfv/pharos/docs/release/release-notes/specification/hardwarespec.rst

 A pharos compliant OPNFV test-bed provides:

-- One CentOS/Ubuntu jump server on which the virtualized Openstack/OPNFV installer runs
+- One CentOS/Ubuntu jump server on which the virtualized Openstack/OPNFV installer runs.
+For an ARM POD, the jump server is also should be an ARM server
 - 3 controller nodes
 - 2 compute nodes
 - A configured network topology allowing for LOM, Admin, Public, Private, and Storage Networks